31 Aug Zion Reggae Bar One of the Bastions of Reggae Culture in Malta

 I sit down with Maria Portelli, the go-getter, the motivator, and the manager of Zion.
 Taking her job in full vigor, she is behind the smooth running of the restaurant, event planning, and colorful marketing campaigns that catch our attention over social media.
 We order another beer and talk about what the place is all about:

 So why come to Zion?

-MP: “People usually come for the concept of the location and they appreciate the good food and cocktails.
-I believe the kitchen is the engine of any catering business, and Zion is proof of this.”
+“People usually come for the concept of the location and they appreciate the good food and cocktails.
+I believe the kitchen is the engine of any catering business, and the venue is proof of this.”